- Bulk Pricing:

 The Blackberry bush is a perennial shrub that grows in zones 5-8.
 Some varieties will rapidly reach a height of up to 13 feet tall.

 Blackberries are a good source of dietary fiber, vitamin C and vitamin K. A serving of 100 grams will have only 45 calories.
 Blackberries are often used in desserts, jams, seedless jellies, syrups, and wines.
-They are also a good food source for certain caterpillars, deer, red fox, badgers and other foraging animals.
+They are also an excellent food source for certain caterpillars, deer, red fox, badgers and other foraging animals.

 The blackberry bush is a popular addition to gardens thanks to the sweet, edible berries the plant produces in mid- to late summer.
 The berries are used to make jams, pies, wines and a variety of other dishes.